drone29a/clojure-neo4j/README.markdown

 # Get It #

-The latest version, [0.0.3-SNAPSHOT](http://clojars.org/clojure-neo4j/versions/0.3.0-SNAPSHOT), is available from clojars.
+The latest version, [0.3.0-SNAPSHOT](http://clojars.org/clojure-neo4j/versions/0.3.0-SNAPSHOT), is available from clojars.

-Add `[clojure-neo4j "0.3.0-SNAPSHOT"]` to your project's dependency list and fetch with lein.
+Add `[clojure-neo4j "0.3.0-SNAPSHOT"]` to your project's dependency list and fetch with `lein deps`.

 # Building #